sinzii/drafts/dedot_announcement.md

 ## Overview

-Dapps have always been a very important part of any blockchain ecosystem, it is where users can connect and interact with blockchain nodes.
-Given the complex nature of interacting with Substrate-based blockchains, in order for developers to focus on the business logic, a middle layer between dapps and blockchain nodes to facilitate the connections & interactions is always an essential part of the ecosystem.
+Dapps have always been a crucial part of any blockchain ecosystem, providing users with a means to connect and interact with blockchain networks.
+Given the complex nature of interacting with Substrate-based blockchains, developers need to focus on business logic rather than connection intricacies.
+Thus, a middle layer between dapps and blockchain nodes to facilitate these connections and interactions is essential.

-`@polkadot/api` (`pjs`) has been around for a while and been integrated in most of the dapps in the ecosystem up until now.
-It has been doing a great job in helping applications connect to networks in an easy and effortless way by abstracting away all the complexities of connecting with a Substrate-based blockchain and scale-codec serialization process under the hood.
+`@polkadot/api` (`pjs`) has been widely adopted and integrated into most dapps within the ecosystem.
+It has effectively simplified the process of connecting applications to networks by abstracting the complexities of interacting with Substrate-based blockchains and handling the scale-codec serialization process.

-Through our development experience, benchmarking, and profiling, we discovered that `@polkadot/api` has several limitations that may hinder developers from creating optimal dapps for the Polkadot ecosystem.
+However, through our development experience, benchmarking, and profiling, we discovered that `@polkadot/api` has several limitations that may hinder developers from creating optimal dapps for the Polkadot ecosystem.

 ## Polkadot.js API's (`@polkadot/api` or `pjs`) limitations
 ###  Large bundle-size (`wasm` & `bn.js` & unused type defs)